Robert Mulligan: 1970s

 In the mid-1970s, Mulligan was briefly engaged in talks with producers Julia and Michael Phillips to direct Taxi Driver (1976), with Jeff Bridges to star as the psychotic Travis Bickle.
 Objections posed by screenwriter Paul Schrader caused the project to be turned over to Martin Scorsese and Robert De Niro instead.
-Schrader later elaborated on his disapproval of Mulligan as the film's director: "I was fighting that off because it didn't make any sense to me.
-Yet it was a deal, and God knows I wanted to see the film made.
-To Michael and Julia's credit, they were not keen on this either, but it was something that was around and that could have gone...
-You can write the most complex character, and if the director isn't a complex man, it won't be a complex character on the screen.
-Travis Bickle is very complex, full of contradictions.
-If Mulligan, [Robert] Aldrich or [Mark] Rydell had directed that, it would have been a very simple person; they don't make complex people.
-If they do, they end up cardboard complex, lacking in passion."

-Unable to direct Taxi Driver, Mulligan proceeded by rounding out the 1970s with three films dominated by performances from A-list Hollywood actors: Jason Miller as a Los Angeles locksmith threatened by hitmen in The Nickel Ride (1974); Richard Gere as an Italian-American youth trying to break from his working-class family in Bloodbrothers (1978); and Alan Alda and Ellen Burstyn portraying George and Doris, a pair of long-term adulterers, in Same Time Next Year (1978), based on the play by Bernard Slade.
+Mulligan proceeded by rounding out the 1970s with three films dominated by performances from A-list Hollywood actors: Jason Miller as a Los Angeles locksmith threatened by hitmen in The Nickel Ride (1974); Richard Gere as an Italian-American youth trying to break from his working-class family in Bloodbrothers (1978); and Alan Alda and Ellen Burstyn portraying George and Doris, a pair of long-term adulterers, in Same Time Next Year (1978), based on the play by Bernard Slade.

 1980s

 As the 1980s dawned, Mulligan found work harder to come by, succeeding in directing only two films by the end of the decade.

-He had started directing Rich and Famous for MGM but asked to be replaced after a week of shooting; George Cukor replaced him.
+Mulligan had started directing Rich and Famous for MGM but asked to be replaced after a week of shooting; George Cukor replaced him.

+Mulligan was also fired from directing The Pursuit of D.B.
+Cooper because he allegedly took seven days to shoot a whitewater rapids chase.

+At another point, according to screenwriter Hampton Fancher, Mulligan was attached to direct Blade Runner; his adaptation would have starred Robert Mitchum.
+Fancher states that the deal with Mulligan fell apart because of "ego" and because the studio at the time, Universal, wanted a happier ending.
+Mulligan was also briefly attached to direct Cutter's Way; his version would have starred Dustin Hoffman.

 Kiss Me Goodbye (1982), starring Sally Field, James Caan and Jeff Bridges, was an attempt at a comedic remake of the Brazilian film Dona Flor and Her Two Husbands, and was critically derided, although it was a modest commercial success.

 Clara's Heart (1988), starring Whoopi Goldberg and a young Neil Patrick Harris, was released five years later to negative box office numbers and reviews, and was panned on television by Siskel and Ebert.
 It has, however, received recent praise from film professor Robert Keser.